Sizzling Stock Under Review : NIO Limited (NIO)

-NIO Limited (NIO) lost -6.26% with the finishing price of $41.77 in Monday Trading Session.
-The stock price showed -22.93% down in value from one year high price and revealed 2416.27% higher in value from its one year low price.
-In the recent week NIO Limited stock price volatility was noted 17.72% while for the last month volatility was seen at 9.89%.
-Its Average True Range (ATR) shows a number of 4.08.
+NIO Limited (NIO) added 2.90% with the finishing price of $46.9 in Tuesday Trading Session.
+The stock price showed -13.47% down in value from one year high price and revealed 2610.98% higher in value from its one year low price.
+In the recent week NIO Limited stock price volatility was noted 17.60% while for the last month volatility was seen at 10.19%.
+Its Average True Range (ATR) shows a number of 4.15.
 Return on assets (ROA) results to -47.90%.
 While Return on investment (ROI) reached to -505.70%.

 Analysts contributed mean rating at 2.3.
 This recommendation scale based between 1 and 5.
 Analysts offer the company with a rating of 3 would be a sign of a Hold rating.
 Analysts pass on shares a rating of 1 or 2 would be signifying a Buy.
 A rating of 4 or 5 would tip to a Sell suggestion.